 There was a fan, hot water in the shower, a small table and chairs in the room, and an awesome (shared) decks with more seating and tables, including hammocks with great views.
 No big comforts like air conditioning or TV.

 Thom’s also has single rooms and bungalows with air conditioning.
 Thom’s Airbnb listings are here.

-There is a restaurant at the camp, and Ae made us those hearty breakfasts.
+There is a restaurant at Thom’s Pai Elephant Camp, and Ae made us those hearty breakfasts.
 She also cooked many of our dinners for reasonable prices.
 She’s an excellent cook – and such a kind woman!
 Some ingredients came from their organic gardens.
 And the dining area has a view of the elephant pens.